 We are committed to producing a positive impact on the social fibre of our city.
-Through supportingand sponsoring activations on our properties such as the Junction Flea and Music Festival, the Farm Lot and a rooftop garden, we help foster the spaces where communities can connect.
+Through supporting and sponsoring programming on our properties such as the Junction Flea Market, the Farm Lot and rooftop gardens, we help foster the spaces where communities can connect.

 We are committed to developing projects that have a minimal ecological footprint and help to sustain our planet.
 We explore opportunities to go beyond minimum sustainability standards in our building projects, often instituting innovative features to reduce energy and water usage.
 Our M5V Condominiums development was certified LEED Gold and we have chosen 100% green energy for our head office through Bullfrog Power.

 We recognize and support diverse forms of arts and culture, based on our inherent commitment to innovative design.
 We ensure our building projects are architecturally creative, but respond to the surrounding community.
 We also engage with the local art and design scene, featuring their work in our DUKE Condos sales centre and in the common areas of our building projects.